erinpagemd/ng-appchiever/README.md

 * live reload
 * deploy script
 * autoprefixer?
 Something for IE support
-* dry principle in login.js
 * ng-hide and show in login.jade, login.js
-* logout button does something
+* logout button does logs out of firebase
-* button on home.jade does something
+* button on home.jade redirects to login
-* fb as a constant
+* profile adds to logged in user

 ## To Use: